dimeskigj/janus/README.md

 ---

+# Termince

 **Termince** is a modern appointment booking service designed to make scheduling a breeze for businesses and their clients.
 Built with a **.NET API** and an **Angular frontend**, Termince offers a smooth and intuitive experience for both administrators and users. 🚀

----

 ## Features 🌟